Medicare Plans

 If you didn't sign up for Part B when you first became eligible, you may be able to sign up during one of these times:

 • General Enrollment Period - Between January 1-March 31 each year.
-Your coverage will begin on July 1st.
+Your coverage will begin the first of the month following the month you apply for coverage.
 You may have to pay a late enrollment penalty.

 • Special Enrollment Period - If you wait to sign up for Part B because you or your spouse is currently working, and you are covered by a group health plan based on that work, or if you are disabled and you or a family member is working, and you are covered by a group health plan based on that work.
 You can sign up for Part B anytime while you have group health plan coverage based on current employment or during the 8-month period that begins the month after the employment ends, or the group health plan coverage ends, whichever happens first.
 If you have COBRA coverage, you must enroll during the 8 month period that begins the month after the employment ends.
 This Special Enrollment Period doesn't apply to people with End Stage Renal Disease (ESRD).